Printer Friendly

 Today, I teach with a clear memory of the worst moments of the past and with a watchful eye to the future.
 While most people would never consider harming me or my family because 1 teach sexuality education, there are people who cross the line of propriety every day, either through ignorance or as a willful act of intimidation.
 And while there are no large battles looming, I continue to face smaller ones everyday.

 EVERYDAY CONTROVERSIES The controversies around sexuality education in my Midwest world involve my own students, their parents, my colleagues, and a few citizens in my town.
 The few specific events I list here which have occurred in the last couple of school years are just a sampling of controversies that frequently pop up.
 Some of the events or comments are common, some are odd at all sorts of levels.
-Together, they give a good idea of the issues that arise and the deft deft
+Together, they give a good idea of the issues that arise and the deft touch they require.

 STUDENTS